-2 The on-going charges ratio represents the Company's total operating expenditure during the year (excluding investment costs and the performance-related incentive fee) as a percentage of the net asset value of the Company at the year end.
+2 The on-going charges ratio represents the Company's total operating expenditure during the year (excluding investment costs and the performance-related incentive fee) as a percentage of the NAV of the Company at the year end.

 The total annual running costs cap is set out in Note 3 to the Financial Statements.